 The headset is one of the most important accessories and tools a pilot has in the cockpit.
 Hundreds of different headsets are on the market today, but which one should you get?
 How much should you spend and what about ANR and PNR?
-Finding the right headset can be confusing, especially what when you see how many different brands are out there, promoting their newest headsets with all their bells and whistles.
-Let us help you make a well thought-out decision.
+Finding the right headset can be confusing, especially when you see how many different brands are out there, promoting their newest models with all the bells and whistles.
+Let us help you make a well thought-out decision!

 An aviation headset is easily one of the most important purchases you make as a pilot, apart from an aircraft of course.
 Your headset will be your tool to communicate with others inside and outside of the aircraft.
 Not only will it help you communicate, it will also play an even bigger role: protecting your hearing.

 Our human hearing system is sensitive to sound frequencies between 20 Hz and 20,000 Hz and amplifies the sound between 2,000 and 5,000 Hz, since that's where our human voice is situated.
 While sound frequencies are measured in hertz (Hz), the volume or intensity of sound is expressed in decibels (dB).
 A quiet room is around 40dB and a normal conversation around 50-80dB.
 Our hearing is sensitive to these so-called sound pressure levels (SPL), but it's also very vulnerable to sounds with higher intensity like a rock concert or airplane engines (120-130dB).
 When you are exposed to sounds of 90dB and more, you risk damaging your inner ear, resulting in temporary or worse, permanent hearing loss.

 Pilots are exposed to high volumes, and usually in low frequencies, for a long period at a time.
 Hearing loss can and will occur if you're not protecting your ears properly.
 The good news is, you can protect them.
 The key to this is having a headset that does a good job handling and reducing this noise.